-The Facebook Pixel collects data on the behaviour of your website’s visitors, similarly to the Google Analytics tracking libraries discussed in the previous section.
-Rather than sending this data to Google, however, the Pixel sends this data to Facebook for use by its online platforms.
-This additional data allows marketers to execute far more effective advertising campaigns via Facebook’s platforms (including Instagram), by connecting the dots between ad impressions/interactions on those platforms with user engagement and conversions taking place on your website.
+Facebook Pixel collects data on the behaviour of your website’s visitors (similarly to Google Analytics), then sends this data to Facebook for use by its online platforms.
+This data-sharing allows marketers to execute far more effective advertising campaigns through Facebook’s platforms (including Instagram), by connecting ad impressions/interactions on those platforms with user engagement and conversions taking place on your website.

-As a basic example, let’s say that you wanted to stop spending money on delivering ads to Instagram users after they’ve made an online purchase, or filled out a contact form on your site.
-Alternatively, let’s say that you wanted to keep delivering ads to those users, but you want to change the ad creative they see after “converting” in order to highlight some of your other offers or services.
-Without the Pixel installed, Facebook has no way of knowing if (or when) these conversion events occur on your site, and therefore has no way of adjusting the delivery of your ad campaigns.
+As a basic example, let’s say that you wanted to stop spending money on delivering ads to Instagram users once they’ve made an online purchase, or filled out a contact form on your site.
+Alternatively, let’s say that you wanted to keep delivering ads to those users, but you want to change the ad creative after a user “converts” to highlight some of your other offers or services.
+Without the Pixel installed, Facebook has no way of knowing if (or when) this event occurs on your site, and thus has no way of adjusting the delivery of your ad campaigns.

 What fbevents.js Tells Me About Your Website